Petzl Tikka Review

-The Zipka is below average in its flood mode lighting, with a score 4 of 10.
-While it is perfectly functional, it lacks the wide even lighting of the BD Spot or the ultralight e+LITE.
+The Tikka is below average in its flood mode lighting, with a score 4 of 10.
+While it is perfectly functional, it lacks the wide even lighting of the BD Spot.

-You are likely to rely on a light like the Zipka primarily for close-proximity flood lighting, and it offers impressive battery life for that application, much better than the e+LITE, and about the same as the BD Ion,
+You are likely to rely on a light like the Tikka primarily for close-proximity flood lighting, and it offers impressive battery life for that application.

-By design, the Zipka is one of the lighter headlamps, although certainly not the lightest.
+By design, the Tikka is one of the lighter headlamps, although certainly not the lightest.

 Ease of Use

-The Zipka is quite easy to use and has the same intuitive one button activation as the rest of the Tikka line.
+The Tikka is quite easy to use and has the same intuitive one button activation as the rest of the Tikka line.
 However, the string headband makes it hard to use when wearing gloves.
-In addition, you should be careful if you plan to use this with a climbing helmet.
-Without a wide elastic headband, the Zipka does not attach as well to helmets.
-Also, if you're running and bouncing, it's not as easy to get the Zipka really cinched down hard around your head.
+The Tikka does attach well to helmets.

-The Zipka is at its best for an application like a 3-5 day backpacking trip, where weight and size matter, but so much as to mandate the most ultralight solutions like the Petzl e+LITE.
-For a weekend backcountry trip, the Petzl Tikkina or BD Spot might be a better choice, since they weigh only a little bit more, and offer much superior performance as a general purpose light in the long-run.
+The Tikka is well suited for an application like a 3-5 day backpacking trip, where weight and size matter, but so much as to mandate the most ultralight solutions like the Petzl e+LITE.
+For a weekend backcountry trip, the Petzl Tikkina or BD Spot are a better choice though, since they offer much superior performance as a general-purpose light.

 In the current headlamp market, $30 is a price that needs to deliver a lot of performance.
-The Zipka is kind of a special purpose solution, in that it is not the light we'd choose for general-purpose use, which means buying it involves a compromise on performance in the long-run, to gain its lighter weight and smaller size.
+The Tikka is kind of a special-purpose solution, in that it is not the light we'd choose for general-purpose use, which means buying it involves a compromise on performance in the long run.
 The beam power and other lighting metrics are just not that impressive for the price of this light.